Wake Tech News

 Dr. Saundra Williams was also elected chair of the board, and Walter Davenport was elected vice chair.
 Each will serve a one-year term.

 The college also recognized three retiring trustees for their service: Linda Coleman, Dr. Juan Torres and Kellie Falk.
 Coleman, a former state representative and Wake Tech Foundation board member, has served as a Wake Tech trustee since 2009.
 Torres, a professor and dean of engineering at N.C.
-State, joined the Wake Tech Board in 2020.
+State, joined the Wake Tech board in 2020.
 Falk, principal and managing director of Drucker + Falk, was appointed as a Wake Tech trustee in 2017 and served as vice chair before being elected chair in 2024.

-Wake Tech is served by 12 trustees, all of whom are appointed: eight by the North Carolina General Assembly and four by the Wake County Board of Commissioners.
-Trustees establish policy for Wake Tech, approve the annual budget and serve as advocates for the college and its services.
+Trustees establish policy for Wake Tech, approve the annual budget, and serve as advocates for the college and its services.

 Wake Tech News Update logo